astropy/astropy/docs/cosmology.rst

     science code, when possible (e.g., ``WMAP7.H(0)`` instead of ``cosmology.H(0)``).
 The motivation for this is that when you go back to use the code at a later date, the default cosmology may have changed.
-Use of the convinience functions should generally be reserved for interactive work or cases where the flexibility of quickly changing between different cosmologies is for some reason useful.
+Use of the convenience functions should generally be reserved for interactive work or cases where the flexibility of quickly changing between different cosmologies is for some reason useful.
 Alternatively, doing ``cosmology.set_current(WMAP7)`` at the